{{item.title}}

 {{item.text}}

-View the most important tax measures from the Tax Plan or consult the tax factsheet for a comparison of the 2025 and 2024 tax rates.
+View the key tax measures from the Tax Plan or consult the tax factsheet for an overview of the 2025 and 2024 tax rates.
+You can read an overview of the key findings from the budget of all ministries in the Highlights Budget Memorandum.

 The income from where the top rate applies will be reduced by €557 compared to the previously set amounts.
 As a result, income from box 1 will be taxed at the high rate sooner.